 "Retail sales are surprisingly weak.
 To me it looks like the economy is running out of gas," Whelan said.
-"If I were a retailer, hotelier, restaurateur, I'd be cautious."
+"If I were a retailer, hotelier, restaurateur; I'd be cautious."

 When assessing the economy's strength, Whelan looks at indicators including consumer spending, debt, manufacturing and agricultural production, population growth, employment and housing development.
-He said consumer spending is particularly illustrative of the economic health because it accounts for about two-thirds of the economy, the other third being made up of mostly government spending.
+He believes consumer spending is particularly illustrative of the economic health because it accounts for about two-thirds of the economy, the other third being made up of mostly government spending.

 According to Whelan, reports from national retailers provide some insight into how Oregon retailers might be faring and what they can expect in the coming months.
 Kohl's is one company that provides a good snapshot of how much average consumers are spending at a point in time, Whelan said, because the retailer serves a decidedly middle-class demographic.